apophizzz/BIG-SherLog/README.md

 implementations for performance measurement or logging of instance variables.
 Moreover, _SherLog_ can be extended in an easy manner, offering interfaces for your own logging integration implementations.

+The __SherLog Debugging Tool__ has been developed in the context of my bachelor thesis at [_Bertsch Innovation GmbH_](http://bertschinnovation.com/) (Stuttgart/Germany).
+Implemented to support developers and project leads in their daily work by faciliating quick debugging without stopping and restarting the application server, it's name infers from the probably most popular detective in the world.

 ## How to build _SherLog_? ##
 * Clone the repository to your machine
 * Inside the root folder, start a Maven build calling _mvn package_